-Supervision: able to effectively supervise junior trainees in clinical neuropsychology theory, techniques, report writing, and case conceptualization, build and maintain a professional relationship with junior trainees.
+Supervision: able to effectively supervise junior trainees in clinical neuropsychology theory, techniques, report writing, and case conceptualization, build and maintain professional relationship with junior trainees

-Didactic Teaching: consistently demonstrates the ability to present material in a coherent, logical, and engaging manner, effectively handle questions and engage the audience in presentations.
+Didactic Teaching: consistently demonstrates ability to present material in coherent, logical, and engaging manner, effectively handle questions and engage audience in presentations

 WORKING AT THE UNIVERSITY OF MINNESOTA